saylesss88/nix-book/src/nix/hardening_networking.md

-- Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF with [dangerzone](https://github.com/freedomofpress/dangerzone)
+- Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF with [dangerzone](https://github.com/freedomofpress/dangerzone) Be especially careful with torrents.

 - This may be unrelated but don't scan random QR codes either, you can download a QR scan checker to ensure the code isn't malicious.
 There are different apps for this on Android and IOS.

-- Don't use your browsers "remember my password" function, disable and delete the history.
+- Don't use your browsers "remember my password" or "Autofill" functions, disable and delete the history.
 Use a password manager instead. (security not usability)

 - If you need to enter your credentials for something, don't click use Google or FaceBook to create the account.
 Doing so opens up all of those services if one of them gets compromised.
 Take the extra time to create an account with it's own unique password and user.

+- Delete cookies and site data when the browser is closed. (security not usability).
+I believe this is the default on LibreWolf, I recently started using this and it's not too bad with bitwarden.

-- Use passkeys to store complex passwords.
+- Use passkeys to store complex passwords, use your password manager to generate unique and complex passphrases/passwords for you and save them right away.
+  Make sure to follow the next suggestion for your password manager.

 - Use 2 factor authentication everywhere possible.